Pre-Arrest Diversion – An Effective Model Ready for Widespread Adoption

 By: Annie Uetz

-Interagency Collaboration Mental Health Policing April 8, 2020
+Behavioral Health Collaboration Policing April 8, 2020

 With Des Moines—the state capitol—as its county seat, Polk County is the largest county in Iowa.
 Yet, despite continued population growth over the last 20 years, mental health funding for the county has remained stagnant.
 Like many jurisdictions across the United States, we are consistently seeking ways to work within these constraints to improve resources and treatment options for people with mental illness.
 This includes reducing the number of people with mental illness in jail, and diverting them to the treatment that they need and deserve.